NAMARAMA88/alx-pre_course/0x01-git/README.md

 My second commit
-My readme is up to date now
+My readme is up to date